USEFUL INFORMATION: Short introduction to bash

 done

-Finally, the list you iterate through can be created automatically.
-For example, if you want to iterate through a list of files you can do:
+Furthermore, the list to iterate over can be automatically generated.
+For instance, if you wish to iterate over a list of files you can do:

 echo $list_files